turingschool/curriculum/source/projects/javascript/testing/2-ajax-and-sinon.markdown

 After we call the `fetch` method, we start asserting.
 We check that `$.ajax` was called with the proper url first.
 Then we get the callback spy's most recent call so we can see what instantiated circles were passed back.

-Then, we iterate over the data and the fields in the data to ensure that each of the circles returned matched the data.
+Then, we check both circles and their attributes against the data we "returned" from the ajax call.

 On your own, implement `Circles.fetch` to pass this test.
-Don't forget to add script tags to the html function to include the spec file, your source file, and jQuery (via google's ajax apis with http:// on the front).
+Don't forget to add script tags to the html file to include the spec file, your source file, and jQuery (via google's ajax apis with http:// on the front).

 ### Faking a server with Sinon.js

 So, what do we think of the previous test and the solution?
 It certainly is doing a good job testing the `fetch` function on `Circles`, but it is also very verbose and spends most of its time setting up the relationship with `$.ajax`.
 On top of that, it is highly coupled with the implementation.